Benjamin Tucker: Anti-monopolism

 Tucker believed that his contemporary millionaires received their wealth through the exploitation of monopolies.

 For several decades, his focus became the state's economic control of how trade could take place and what currency counted as legitimate.
 He saw interest and profit as a form of exploitation, made possible by the banking monopoly, in turn maintained through coercion and invasion.
 Tucker called any such interest and profit usury and saw it as the basis of the oppression of the workers.
 In his words, "interest is theft, Rent Robbery, and Profit Only Another Name for Plunder".
+He said that these non-labour usury incomes are merely 'different methods of levying tribute for the use of capital'.